Meal planning and carb counting

 The Blue Zones

-If the idea of a strong and vigorous ninety plus years excites you then start thinking about creating a mini Blue Zone at your own home.
+If the idea of a strong and vigorous ninety-plus years excites you then start thinking of creating a mini Blue Zone at your own home.
 It will mean some changes.
 Longevity does not happen by chance and it has little to do with your genes; it's mostly about lifestyle.

-You will need to start growing some of your own food including broad beans, finding a source of good sourdough bread and getting most of your protein from legumes, fish and fowl.
+You will need to start growing some of your own food including broad beans and finding a source of good sourdough bread; and getting most of your protein from legumes, fish and fowl.

 Broad beans in shells